 - DEADLINE to submit application of intent is 5pm PST - DECEMBER 15, 2016

 - Full payment is due upon confirmation of acceptance

-More about the Master Sommelier Examination
+More about the Master Sommelier Diploma Examination

-The Master Sommelier Diploma Examination is similar in format and content to that of the Advanced Sommelier Examination in that it consists of three parts: a theory examination (an oral examination and not written), a blind tasting of six wines, and a practical wine service examination.
-The minimum passing score for each of the three sections is 75% as opposed to 60% for the Advanced Examination.
-Students must first pass the Master Sommelier THEORY Examination and then have three consecutive years to pass the remaining two parts of the examination.
+The Master Sommelier Diploma Examination is similar in format and content to that of the Advanced Sommelier Examination in that it consists of three parts: a theory examination (an oral examination and not written), a deductive tasting of six wines, and a practical wine service examination.
+The minimum passing score for each of the three sections is 75% as opposed to 60% for the Advanced Sommelier Examination.
+Students must first pass the Master Sommelier Diploma Examination-THEORY and then have three consecutive years to pass the remaining two parts of the examination.
 Thus a student who passes one or two parts may retake those he or she failed in during the next two years.
 If all three parts are not passed during a three year period the entire exam must be retaken.
 Members of the examining panel are Master Sommeliers chosen by the Examinations Committee and the Director of Education.
 The candidate is required to wear professional working attire and to also provide all tools of the sommelier trade for the examination.
 The candidate should exhibit a high standard of both technical and social skills throughout the examination, and demonstrate the courtesy and charm of a Master Sommelier.
 It is also essential that the candidate demonstrate excellent salesmanship.

 Who can take the Master Sommelier Diploma Examination?

 Students who pass the Advanced Sommelier Examination (on the average about 25%-30%) are eligible to apply to take the Master Sommelier Diploma Examination itself.
 The pass rate for the Master Sommelier Diploma Examination-THEORY is approximately 10%.